 Stagger Sleep Schedules

 When two children share the same room, it can be tempting to try to make them share a sleep schedule, but it’s important to honor each child’s sleeping needs and bedtime routine.
-If baby is tired an hour before an older sibling, take care of baby’s bedtime routine first then use the extra time to connect with your older child.
+If the baby is tired an hour before an older sibling, take care of the baby’s bedtime routine first then use the extra time to connect with your older child.
 Or, if baby naps frequently during the day and stays up later than brother or sister, put your older child down first.
-To make this work, plan on doing each child’s bedtime routine — putting on pajamas, reading stories, cuddling — in a room other than the one they will be sleeping in to minimize disruptions.
+To make this work, plan on doing each child’s bedtime routine—putting on pajamas, reading stories, cuddling—in a room other than the one they will be sleeping in to minimize disruptions.
 Other options to consider: putting the heaviest sleeper to bed first to avoid rousing the sleeping sibling.

-If you think getting two kids to sleep in the same room at night sounds tough, getting them to nap while they’re in arm’s reach of each other can feel impossible.
+If you think getting two kids to sleep in the same room at night sounds tough, getting them to nap while they’re within arm’s reach of each other can feel impossible.
 Instead of struggling through the nap time process every day, get creative with nap time arrangements.
-Set up a pack ’n play in your room or in a closet for Baby, or have the older sibling nap on your bed or on a sofa in a quiet room.
+Set up a pack ’n play in your room or in a closet for the baby, or have the older sibling nap on your bed or on a sofa in a quiet room.

 Be Flexible